openearth/coastviewer-static/README.md

-# coastviewer
+# coastviewer-static

-> Coastal data viewer
+> Static website for the coastviewer data.
+The site is available through http://www.openearth.nl/coastviewer-static/

 ## Build Setup